tyo8/interval-matching-precomp_metric/README.md

 	- *For MacOS*: see this [link](https://macappstore.org/gcc/) to install GCC.
 - The relevant Makefiles are included in the corresponding folders, so the compilation can be done by running the command line `make` in a terminal opened in the folder.
 - The compiled files should be in the same directory than the python scripts/notebooks in which the cycle matching code is invoked.

+### About Python
+Python is a high-level, general-purpose programming language.
+It is the language we use for our code for cycle matching: the 'match' directory defines a small cycle-matching python module.

 ### Installing Python libraries
 The implementation of cycle matching requires the installation of Python on your computer.